Top 9 Things To Do In Dublin Plus Best Hotels & Restaurants

 The Two-Story Atrium of Jameson Distillery in Dublin

-Currently, Jameson Distillery in Dublin offers 5 different experiences.
-In the “Whiskey Blending Master Class,” you create your own blend to take home while also experiencing a cask draw and tasting in Dublin’s only live maturation house.
+Currently, Jameson Distillery in Dublin offers 7 different experiences.
+I chose the 90-minute “Whiskey Blending Class,” where you create your own whiskey blend to take home while also experiencing a cask draw and tasting in Dublin’s only live maturation house.

 Jameson Distillery Whiskey Blending Class